 - Conclusion

-Our sleep is one of the most important foundations for our well-being and health every day and yet it is not that easy to wake up feeling really refreshed every morning.
-With the right sleep hygiene, you can help your body regenerate optimally at night and prevent sleep disorders such as problems falling asleep and staying asleep.
-Because good sleep doesn't come by chance and is one of the most important foundations for our well-being and health.
+Our sleep is one of the most important foundations for our well-being and health every day, and yet it is not that easy to wake up every morning feeling really refreshed.
+With the right sleep hygiene, you can help your body to regenerate optimally during the night and prevent sleep disorders such as problems falling asleep and staying asleep.
+After all, good sleep does not just happen by chance and is one of the most important foundations for our well-being and health.
 Good sleep hygiene includes, among other things, the design of your sleeping environment.

 2. The ideal sleeping environment

-Where and under what conditions we sleep at night has a decisive influence on the quality of sleep.
-Particularly unusual and external circumstances can promote temporary and chronic sleep disorders and quickly lead to us waking up again and again at night or not being able to get a restful sleep at all.
-An ideal sleeping environment adapted to your needs, on the other hand, provides you with optimal conditions for an undisturbed night and offers the best conditions for a good night's sleep.
+Where and under what conditions we sleep at night has a decisive influence on the quality of our sleep.
+Unfamiliar and external circumstances in particular can encourage temporary and chronic sleep disorders and quickly lead to us waking up again and again during the night or not being able to get a restful sleep at all.
+An ideal sleeping environment, adapted to your needs, on the other hand, provides you with optimal conditions for an undisturbed night and offers the best conditions for a good night's sleep.

 Rest and relaxation prepare the body optimally for sleep and have a positive effect on the process of falling asleep.
-The bedroom should therefore be a tidy, comfortable place to retreat and, like the bed, should only be used for sleeping.
-In any case, try to separate work and rest areas and, if possible, ban anything that could distract you from sleep and disturb your night's rest, for example television or other digital devices.
+The bedroom should therefore be a tidy, comfortable retreat and, just like the bed, should only be used for sleeping.
+In any case, try to separate work and rest areas from each other and banish anything that could distract you from sleep and disturb your night's rest, such as televisions or other digital devices.

 #2 The sleeping equipment